-All employers are required to ensure they deduct PAYE from their employee’s payroll.
+All employers must ensure they deduct PAYE from their employee’s payroll.

 Businesses struggling to pay over PAYE deductions?
 Soon have HMRC chasing seriously for the arrears.
-However, the HMRC if dealt with openly remain open to listening if genuine to solve the arrears if the business is viable.
-Beware though, if the HMRC feels you are therefore either not serious or merely delaying matters.
-Then they proceed firmly even, taking the step to then issue a move to the liquidation to bring closure rather than allow the arrears to escalate.
+However, the HMRC, if dealt with openly, remain open to listening if genuine to solve the arrears if the business is viable.
+Be careful, though, if the HMRC feels you are either not serious or merely delaying matters.
+Then they proceed firmly, even taking the step to then issue a move to the liquidation to bring closure, rather than allow the arrears to escalate.

 What are the potential consequences of having PAYE arrears?

-However, many companies encounter severe cash flow difficulties and provisionally keep PAYE contributions deducted awaiting payment to HMRC to pay urgent supplier creditors.
-The result is that they rob Peter to pay Paul.
+However, many companies encounter severe cash flow difficulties and provisionally keep PAYE contributions deducted, awaiting payment to HMRC to pay urgent supplier creditors.
+The result is they rob Peter to pay Paul.
 However, this in itself starts a difficulty that perhaps will eventually close your business.

-PAYE contributions to HMRC remain a priority though not a preferential creditor.
-HMRC deal with arrears in a harsh manner.
+PAYE contributions to HMRC remain a priority, though not a preferential creditor.
+HMRC deals with arrears harshly.
 Directors have a duty of care as a director to pay over employees tax to the government.
-Sadly, many see withholding payment as a way to improve the companies working capital.
+Unfortunately, we observe withholding payment as a way to improve the companies working capital.

 Directors should not ignore a demand letter from HMRC.

-If concerned, then please make contact with HBG Advisory to resolve the issues FAST!
+If concerned, please contact HBG Advisory to resolve the issues FAST!

-The team will discuss how to resolve and move forward once an understanding of your companies financial standing is agreed.
-Only then may HMRC talks commence proposing a Time To Pay or other procedures.
+The team will discuss how to resolve and move forward once an understanding of your company’s financial standing is agreed upon.
+Only then can HMRC talks begin proposing a Time To Pay or other procedures.